inspec/inspec/docs-chef-io/content/inspec/cli.md

 > **Note**

-> With a version of Chef InSpec above **6.0.0**, using a signed profile with Chef InSpec commands can be enabled as a mandatory default behaviour by setting a feature flag `CHEF_PREVIEW_MANDATORY_PROFILE_SIGNING` in environment.<br>
-> Using signed InSpec profiles attests to the authenticity of the profiles.
-Therefore, providing control over profiles that are used with InSpec commands for scan or other InSpec operations.
-Hence, it is a secure behaviour to use signed InSpec profiles.<br><br>
-> To use an unsigned profile with Chef InSpec CLI commands, you will need to provide an additional CLI option `--allow-unsigned-profile`.
-You can also set an environment variable `CHEF_ALLOW_UNSIGNED_PROFILE` for the same.<br>
-> By using these options, you are consenting to use InSpec profiles with insecure behaviour.<br><br>
+> In versions of Chef InSpec above **6.0.0**, a feature known as **mandatory profile signing** may be enabled.
+In this mode, InSpec will require all profiles to be signed, or else will refuse to execute the profile, instead exiting with code 6 (signature required).
+In this way, InSpec can be part of a chain of trust as it will only execute signed, trusted content. **Mandatory profile signing** will become enabled by default in a future major version of InSpec.
-> See the [Signed InSpec Profiles](/inspec/signing/) for more information on InSpec signed profiles and profile signing process.
+> To enable this feature, set the environemnt variable `CHEF_PREVIEW_MANDATORY_PROFILE_SIGNING` to any non-empty value.
+The next time you run an InSpec scan using `inspec exec`, InSpec will require the profile to be signed.
+See [Signed InSpec Profiles](/inspec/signing/) for more information on InSpec signed profiles and the profile signing process.
+> With mandatory profile signing enabled, you may need to bypass it temporarily to run a local unsigned profile to to run a profile from a fetcher that does not support signed profiles.
+In that case, you may consent to insecure behavior by passing the `--allow-unsigned-profiles` option to certain commands.
+The `CHEF_ALLOW_UNSIGNED_PROFILES` environment variable has a similar effect.
+>

 ## archive